oli77za/oli77za.github.io/oliver.md

 **SMPP**: Developed several client server systems using SMPP 3.4 for sending and receiving short messages.

+**Mobile payment**: Mobile payment transactions to PSP (Payment service providers)

 # Experience

 ## Freelancer, founder and director

-### ZNetworks ltd.
+### ZNetworks ltd. (Reading/UK)

 Provide technical consultancy for medium and large companies, typically as a software architect and senior developer.

 ## Software developer

 ### Tesco p.l.c.
+(London/UK)

 Produce working prototypes of new components for web and mobile applications Design and develop an internal toolkit to share design artifacts within the organization.
 All the development is done using Meteor.JS, Currently migrating the view layer from Blaze to React
+Migration of live services to AWS, defining what infrastructure is needed (VPCs, computing nodes, storage, databases etc.)

 ## Technican director

-### Mobile Worker Plus
+### Mobile Worker Plus (Ashford Middlesex/UK)

+Provided technical authority for own products and customer developments Designed and developed scalable tracking solution for mobile workeforce management.
+Backend solution developed in Java using Spring and Hibernate.
+Frontend client using Dojo/Dijit on the frontend and native apps on BlackBerry(deprecated) and Android
+Developed numerous custom information systems for clients using the following technologies: Spring/Hibernate, PHP/Symfony, Drupal, Angular, Dojo, JQuery
-Provided technical authority for own products and customer developments Developed scalable tracking solution for mobile workeforce management Designed Mobile Payment solution based on android and integrating with Chip-and-PIN PED Designed the infrastructure setup for the operation of the company
+Designed Mobile Payment solution based on android and integrating with Chip-and-PIN PED Designed the infrastructure setup for the operation of the company, including office based servers, networks and cloud solutions on AWS

 ## Senior software developer

-### SynergizeIT
+### SynergizeIT (Egham/UK)

 March 2011- October 2013

 Designed and developed internal and customer web products in Java.
 Designed and developed a low latency communications gateway to integrate into telco networks

+## System integration engineer

+### AlcatelLucent (Newbury/UK)
 ## Software architecht

 ### Staellium